 - University Drive in front of Olson

-Vehicles parked in the meters between these hours will receive a $30 ticket for prohibited parking.
+Vehicles parked in the AMP timed parking stalls during these hours will receive a $30 ticket for prohibited parking.

 AMP Timed Parking

 Locate timed parking on campus by signage identifying it as an AMP location.
-The parking app, AMP Park, will be used for timed parking near Haas Fine Arts Center, Hilltop Center, Governors Hall, Murray Hall, Phillips Hall, Schneider Hall, Towers Circle, University Drive and Hibbard Hall.
+The parking app, AMP Park, will be used for timed parking near Haas Fine Arts Center, Hilltop Center, Governors Hall, Murray Hall, Phillips Hall, Schneider Hall, Towers Circle, University Drive, Hibbard Hall and The Priory.

-Timed parking can be purchased in 15 minute increments, will be $1 an hour and from August to May, the Parking and Transportation unit will cover the transaction fees.
+Timed parking can be purchased in 15 minute increments, will be $1 an hour and until May 2022, the Parking and Transportation unit will cover the transaction fees.